hidny/MikeTsCubeCode/README.md

 	* I could move on to finding the answer when we say that mirrored shapes are the same
 		* In the worst case, it will take twice as long.
 In the best case, there's a short-cut.

 	* If I feel like it, maybe I could find the answer for N=18, but optimistically, that will take 4 months on my machine.
+Maybe I could hope that someone else does it?

 * I might explore solving this for 4D spaces, and then 5D, and so on...
 	* I just have to learn how rotations work in 4+D space.
 	* Once the # of dimensions is high enough, I might need to conserve space by using hash sets instead of bool arrays.
 We'll see.

-* I might explore an idea I had for an even faster algorithm.
+* I might explore an idea I had for an even faster algorithm:
+	* I think that we could solve the 2D case pretty easily given that we have the answers to the number of fixed solutions.
+	(I'm thinking about the 2D case because that's the one where it's known until N = 46)

 ## High-level explanation of the algorithm